 In person ECSII trainings (ideal for groups of 20 or more who would like instruction in a more traditional classroom setting) are conducted over a day and a half (1.5 days) and take place at whichever location your agency provides.
 Training costs vary depending on the type of organization being trained and the number of trainees.
 In order to keep classroom sizes small and facilitate learning, one trainer is used for each group of 20 trainees.
 There is an additional cost for manuals for in person trainings which average to $30 per person plus 15% shipping and handling.

 Online ECSII trainings (ideal for individuals, smaller groups, larger scale trainings, or those who need a course refresher) are offered through AACAP’s learning management systems, Pathways.
 This online option consists of five e-learning modules leading to the development of skills necessary to determine ECSII composite scores, attribute service intensity levels, and create personalized service treatment plans.
-The estimated time to complete all online activities is approximately 6 hours and the purchase of a manual is optional.
+The estimated time to complete all online activities is approximately 6 hours and the online training includes an accessible version of the ECSII manual.

 - Understand the Systems of Care philosophy which serves as the foundation for the ECSII.